NetBurner 3.5.8

 Reboot Mechanism

-Both the web and serial interfaces trigger the same reboot sequence:
+A successful firmware update (from either the web or serial interface) triggers the same reboot sequence:

 1. Unmount the flash volume with f_delvolume()